 It reflects the costs associated with your customer experience program (e.g. customer support, quality assurance).
 It also highlights opportunities for improvements in the customer journey.

 Use analytics software to calculate your costs to serve.

 How to improve the ROI of customer experience

 Key performance indicators are only useful where they show returns on investment.

 Once you’ve decided on which to track, it’s time to dig into your analytics.
 Go through the following four steps to improve customer experience ROI:

 1. Segment your customers

-Identify your various customer segments so you can better link customer experience metrics to behaviours.
+Use targeted customer satisfaction survey questions to identify your various customer segments, allowing you to link customer experience metrics to behaviours.
 This also helps spot opportunities to increase revenue.